 Brands can also work with a 3PL or other partner for the fulfillment, whether that’s to Amazon or direct to consumers.
 Most 3PL solutions allow brands to maximize their omnichannel strategy and offer the same customer experience across sales channels—from Amazon’s marketplace to their own ecommerce website.

 Turn to Flowspace for your Amazon fulfillment needs

 Flowspace fills a critical need for e-commerce businesses, enabling sellers to readily meet demand without exerting the extra cost, time, and effort of complying with Amazon’s strict rules.

 Flowspace provides storage, transportation, product inventory management, and all the warehousing services brands need for their inventory month over month.
 What’s more, Flowspace provides Amazon integration, handling the picking, packing, and shipping of Amazon orders directly from its networked, distributed order fulfillment centers.

 There are no space minimums, so e-commerce businesses can eliminate the issue of overpaying for unneeded space, improve the logistics network and even avoid selling through Amazon all together if they choose.
-With a nationwide fulfillment network, Flowspace is the perfect fulfillment partner solution for e-commerce businesses that are looking for Amazon Direct Fulfillment alternatives.
+With a nationwide fulfillment network and vast shopping cart integrations, Flowspace is the perfect fulfillment partner solution for e-commerce businesses that are looking for Amazon Direct Fulfillment alternatives.
 Get started today!